FuShengqi/CrawlerofAHU/README.md

 # CrawlerofAHU
-a notification crawler of 'jwc.ahu.cn'
+a notification crawler of 'jwc.ahu.cn' in java